anochmohan/comparitive_genomics/1_Read_Sequence_Cleaning_and_Genome_Assembly/README.md

 1. quickly assemble an isolate genome
 1. identify the value of post-process filtering of a raw assembly

+### Can follow cmds.sh file or the instructions below

 ##### Create conda environment with software for this exercise
 `conda create -n ex3 -y`